DaveSkender/Stock.Indicators/indicators/Obv/README.md

 | `Obv` | decimal | On-balance Volume
 | `Sma` | decimal | SMA of the OBV based on `smaPeriod` periods, if specified

-**Warning**: absolute values in OBV are somewhat meaningless, so use with caution.
+:warning: **Warning**: absolute values in OBV are somewhat meaningless, so use with caution.

 ## Example